fsoonaye/chimp/README.md

 Chimp is a UCI-compatible chess engine following a depth-first search approach.

 Meaning, given a chess position (the root), it generates a move tree and explores as far as possible along each branch before backtracking.
-The engine searches for the best move within this tree, using optimization techniques to effectively prune unnecessary nodes in the tree.
+The engine searches for the best move to play amongst the root's children, using optimization techniques to efficiently prune branches that are unlikely to lead to favorable outcomes.

 # Features

-## Search
+### Search
 - Negamax Search
 - Alpha-beta Pruning
 - Iterative Deepening